 Picture this scenario: a guest arrives at a restaurant.
 His name is John, he reserved a table for his wife and two more people at 1:30 pm through the website.

 John has, in fact, VIP status at that establishment.
 He made a booking for the first time six months ago, and this is his sixth visit since then.
 He never brings less than two guests with him.
 What makes him a VIP, though, is that with his previous reservations, he has spent $1,387 in total, with $73 per cover spent on average.

 How is it possible for a restaurant to know a customer so well?

 The answer is POS integration.

 In recent years, the restaurant industry has gone from being wary of digitalization to embracing technology.
 Restaurants now have tools to help them manage all aspects of front and back of house: reservations, staff, inventory, loyalty programs, take-out and delivery to name a few.

-In John’s example, it’s thanks to the integration of POS data with the reservation management system that helps the restaurant know how much John has spent during his past visits.
+In John’s example, it’s thanks to the integration of POS data with the reservation management system that helps the restaurant knows how much John has spent during his past visits.

 Indeed, these two tools complement each other perfectly.